nycmeshnet/meshdb/README.md

 the instance)

 For software apps, create a new users for each application with the format `PersonName-ApplicationName`.
-Grant the minimum neccessary permissions directly on the user object using the admin UI.
+Grant the minimum necessary permissions directly on the user object using the admin UI.

 Auth tokens can be created at `/admin/authtoken/tokenproxy/`.